stackblitz/webcontainer-docs/docs/api.md

 await webcontainerInstance.setPreviewScript(script);

-// now all previews will always print hello world to the console.
+// now all previews will always print hello world to the console if they serve HTML
 ```

 ### ▸ `teardown`